-A range of options exists, and we’ll discuss a few examples from a small 255 mm, like a stock tire size that comes with a JK, up to a large 40 inch tire.
-You can actually go larger than 40, if you want to go monster truck.
+A range of options exists.
+Here we’ll discuss a few examples from a small 255 mm, like a stock tire size that comes with a JK/JKU, up to a large 40” tire.
+You can actually go larger than 40” – if you want to go monster truck.

 The next set of numbers (75) is the sidewall aspect ratio, a percentage which tells us how tall and how narrow the sidewall of the tire is in millimeters.
-So in the case of our example, the tire’s sidewall height is 75% of its tread width.
-To make this easy, let’s set a baseline of 255 mm as the tire width.
-If it’s a 60% series tire, the sidewall will be shorter, stiffer, and more resistant to cornering forces.
-If it’s a 75% series, like our example above, it will have a taller sidewall, be more prone to rolling under in a corner, and provide more cushion on a bump due to more material.
+So, in the case of our example, the tire’s sidewall height is 75% of its tread width.
+To make this easy, let’s set a baseline of 255mm as the tire width.
+If it’s a 60 series tire, the sidewall will be shorter, stiffer, and more resistant to cornering forces.
+If it’s a 75 series tire, like our example above, it will have a taller sidewall, be more prone to rolling under in a corner, and provide more cushion on a bump due to more material.

-The last two digits in the system (17) represents the tire’s rim diameter in inches.
+The last two digits in the system (17) represent the tire’s rim diameter in inches.

 To sum up, a stock size tire is: